Keyboard shortcuts

 Zero values

-Data types in Odin have a concept of a “zero value” that is significant in a few contexts.
-For example, when a variable is left uninitialized, Odin by default will zero out its bytes, giving it the zero value.
+Data types in Odin have a concept of a “zero value”, meaning the value of the type where every bit is 0.
+When a variable is left uninitialized, it defaults to the zero value.

 Zero values by type: